-Emerging Accounting Standard
+Adopted Accounting Standard

-In June 2022, the Governmental Accounting Standards Board (GASB) issued Statement No. 101, Compensated Absences, which updates the recognition and measurement guidance for compensated absences.
+As of January 1, 2024, the City adopted Governmental Accounting Standards Board (GASB) Statement No. 101, Compensated Absences.
+This statement updates the recognition and measurement guidance for compensated absences.
 Leave that has not been used, is attributable to services already rendered, accumulates, and is more likely than not to be used for time off or otherwise paid in cash or settled through noncash means should generally be recognized at the employee's pay rate as of the financial statement date.
 The standard also includes guidance for types of leave other than vacation, requires accrual of salary related payments, and changes the disclosure requirements.
-The statement is effective for the City's year ending December 31, 2024.
-The City is currently evaluating the impact this statement will have on the financial statements.
+Beginning net position and fund balance were restated to retroactively adopt the provisions of GASB 101 as displayed on the Statement of Activities and the Statement of Revenues, Expenses, and Changes in Fund Net Position.